Holidays Calendar for November 19, 2017

 • 2002 The Greek oil tanker Prestige split in half and sank off the coast of Galicia.
 Over 20 million US gallons of oil were spilled.
 It became the largest environmental disaster in the history of Spain and Portugal.

-• 1998 Portrait of the Artist Without Beard by Vincent van Gogh was sold at auction for US $71.5 million.
+• 1998 Self-portrait without beard by Vincent van Gogh was sold at an auction for US $71.5 million, which makes it one of the most expensive paintings of all time.

 • 1985 Born: Laura Osnes, American actress and singer primarily known for her work in Broadway musicals such as Grease, South Pacific, Anything Goes, Bonnie and Clyde, and Bandstand.